Why Should You Care About the Journal of Chemical Information and Modeling's Impact Factor?

 Impact Factor ≠ Paper Quality

-Just because a journal has a high impact factor doesn’t mean every paper in it is impactful.
+Just because a journal has a high impact factor doesn’t mean every paper in it is interesting.
 And conversely, a paper in a lower-impact journal might be a hidden gem.
 The metric reflects aggregate performance, not individual excellence.

 It Favors Certain Types of Research